 You’re buying a new or used boat, and while inspecting the engine space and below the floorboards you’re pleased to see new hoses on the through-hulls: engine intake, head intake, sink drains, etc… But something doesn’t seem right.
 Then you notice that there’s only one hose clamp on each through-hull when there should be two!

 West Marine Advisor has a good article on choosing the right hose for the application, but also recommends using double hose clamps on hose-to-pipe connections below the waterline for extra security.
-So does the American Boat and Yacht Council (ABYC) in their standards for Seacocks, Through-hull Fittings, and Drain Plugs (H-27).
+This is a good idea, but make sure there’s enough overlap of hose over pipe to support both clamps.

 There are two types of hose clamp — the familiar worm-style and the T-bolt hose clamp.
 T-bolt clamps are used in applications with high pressure, heat, vibration, or other severe requirements, like exhaust systems.
 T-Bolt clamps are much stronger and have a 360-degree clamping surface.